-Recently there have been some comments posted on the Pygmy Goat Chat Group about torn ears, caused by inappropriate (?) eartags.
+Recently there have been some comments posted on a Pygmy Goat Chat Group about torn ears, caused by inappropriate (?) eartags.
 I suggested that the tags that had been applied were possibly unsuitable for the very small ears of a pygmy kid.
 My own experience, after experimenting with different tags, is that the smaller lamb tags with a finer ‘stem’ are ideal.
 Firstly they are kinder to the kid as they punch a much smaller hole through the ear.
-Secondly, if you snip the tag (which comes as a one piece wrap around) so that it hangs in 2 pieces either side of the ear, there is much less chance of the ear being torn because if the kid gets it caught (usually in a fence or hayrack) then one side of the tag simply feeds through the hole and you end up with an empty hole in the ear.
-Several of my kids have done this and it means I have to replace with a new tag but it is a very simple (and painless task) because you can use the same hole.
+Secondly, if you snip the tag (which comes as a one piece wrap around) so that it hangs in 2 pieces either side of the ear, there is much less chance of the ear being torn if the kid gets its head caught (usually in a fence or hayrack) I believe they are designed to break apart rather than rip the ear.
+Several of my goats have lost their tags this way - resulting in me having to replace with a new tag but it is a very simple (and painless task) because you can use the same hole.
 Much better than a torn ear in my opinion.
 I have used the DEFRA website to find their approved suppliers/manufacturers of eartags and will list below the ones which sell tags suitable for sheep & goats.
 The tags which I now use for my kids (and would recommend) are called ‘D-tags’ and I get them from Daltons Ltd. They are available from some of the other suppliers listed below (marked with a + ) but may be sold under a different name.

 http://www.thetags4u.com/gb/product.php?productid=16284&cat=283&page=1 (called ‘supersmall’ tag)